-Jeff Truesdell reported in People Magazine on January 13, 2020, that Oxygen Channel will present a new two-part documentary that examines alleged child abuse within the Jehovah’s Witnesses and covered up by the Watchtower.
-“The Witnesses” will premiere Saturday, February 8 and 9, 2020.
-Trey Bundy will appear in the documentary.
+In case you missed this when it was first released, Jeff Truesdell reported in People Magazine on January 13, 2020, that Oxygen Channel was scheduled to present a new two-part documentary that examines alleged child abuse within the Jehovah’s Witnesses and covered up by the Watchtower.
+“The Witnesses” premiered Saturday, February 8 and 9, 2020.
+Trey Bundy appeared in the documentary.

 Here are some excerpts from the People article: